twl8n/cdm-automata/README.md

 #### todo CDM

-x fix the directory tree to match a standard clojure project x rename "speculator" to "forecaster" since anything "spec" would be confused with clojure spec.

 * migrate away from lein to tools.deps.
 * add more unit tests for forecast functions.
 Need to confirm behavior of every function.
 * verify that rounding is always accounted for explicitly